MixMashNet: An R Package for Single and Multilayer Networks: Usage

 \subsubsection{\textit{Network Estimation}}

 We first illustrate how to estimate a single layer network.
 As in \pkg{mgm}, prior to estimation we specify the method used to select the penalization parameter (\code{lambdaSel}), which in our setting is set to \code{"CV"}.
 We can also specify whether to scale the continuous variables (\code{scale = TRUE}).
 Additionally, \pkg{MixMashNet} introduces new parameters required for the functioning of the model.
 With \code{reps} we specify the number of bootstrap replications performed for assessing stability (set to \code{0} for no bootstrap estimation).
 In our example, we set \code{reps = 150}, which represents a commonly adopted compromise ensuring sufficient stability of edge-weight estimates while keeping the computational burden feasible \citep{epskampEstimatingPsychologicalNetworks2018}.
 The argument \code{quantile_level} specifies the desired coverage level of the bootstrap quantile region (default \code{0.95}).
 The arguments \code{seed_model} and \code{seed_boot} allow fixing the random seed for the model estimation and the bootstrap replicates, respectively.
-The \code{cluster_method} argument defines the community detection algorithm to be applied, with available options including \code{"louvain"}, \code{"fast_greedy"}, \code{"infomap"}, \code{"walktrap"}, and \code{"edge_betweenness"}.
-In this example we apply the \code{"louvain"} algorithm.
-With \code{covariates} we can specify variables to be used as covariates for adjustment, such as \code{"AGE"} and \code{"SEX"} in this case.
+In this example, the \code{"louvain"} algorithm is used for the \code{cluster_method} argument.
+The \code{covariates} argument is set to \code{c("AGE", "SEX")}.
 Finally, by setting \code{save_data = TRUE}, the original dataset used for model estimation is stored within the fitted object.

 Since bootstrap-based procedures can be computationally intensive, \pkg{MixMashNet} is fully compatible with the parallel computing infrastructure provided by the \pkg{future} package \citep{bengtssonUnifyingFrameworkParallel2021}.
 A parallel backend can be specified (e.g., via \code{future::plan(multisession)}) to distribute bootstrap replications across multiple cores.